Developer Guide

 Delete Item Feature

-facilitates the deletion of an existing Item
+DeleteItemCommand facilitates the deletion of an existing Item.
+This deletion cascades to impact any

 This command was implemented to resolve the userstory, regarding “As a user I want to delete a item so that I can remove item that I no longer need to track.”